 - 7 solutions to fix Windows 10 Can’t Connect to This Network (WiFi)

-- Microsoft Edge Browser running slow ?
-Here how to fix and speedup
+- Microsoft Edge Browser running slow?
+Here is how to fix and speedup

 - VPN blocks Internet on windows 10?
 Here 7 solutions to apply